Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models: More Experimental Details and Further Discussions

+Following \citet{wang2025trado}, for the TraDo models, the input prompt is right-padded with mask token $\mask$ such that the block size $B$ divides it, and the total number of generation blocks is $\lceil \frac{(\vert\text{prompt}\vert \bmod B) + \text{max\_gen\_length}}{B} \rceil$.
+And for Dream-7B-Instruct, the first block starts right after the input prompt without padding.
+Besides, the generation function of Dream-7B-Instruct applies an early exit mechanism by default.
+Specifically, when the current block generation is finished, if all the tokens are $\langle|\textbf{endoftext}|\rangle$, the generation stops and the current sequence is returned.
+Regarding the attention mask, the TraDo models apply the block-causal mask, which is inter-block causal and intra-block bidirectional, and Dream-7B-Instruct applies the full bidirectional mask.

+For the inference framework, we build our inference pipeline on plain PyTorch code.
+We did not use popular frameworks like vLLM and SGLang, but every experiment run is guaranteed to be under the same test environment.
+And we will open-source our codebase to ensure reproducibility.

-It is worth noting that, although the theoretical foundations of our method are built on static decoding, from our observations on the TraDo models, \freedave~can still be incorporated with threshold-based parallel decoding, further boosting the throughput.
+It is worth noting that, although the theoretical foundations of our method are built on static decoding, \freedave~can also be incorporated with threshold-based parallel decoding, further boosting the inference speed.
 However, as threshold-based parallel decoding usually leads to non-negligible performance degradation compared with static decoding, and we aim to perform lossless parallel decoding, we do not discuss details about this combination in our paper.